Top Museums in Vienna

 - It is the house of one of the most important and largest print rooms in the world.

-- Has approximately 65,000 drawings and 1 million old master prints.
+- It has approximately 65,000 drawings and 1 million old master prints.

 - Was established in 1805.